Mamath79/Projet_13_Mettez_a_l_echelle_une_application_Django_en_utilisant_une_architecture_modulaire/docs/presentation.rst

 Presentation
 ============

-Python-OC-Lettings is a Django-based web application developed as part of a learning project.
+AAA Python-OC-Lettings is a Django-based web application developed as part of a learning project.
 The application simulates a vacation rental platform, allowing users to explore profiles and listings of lettings.

 The goal of this project is to apply best practices in modular Django architecture, containerization, testing, continuous integration/deployment (CI/CD), and documentation.